hgkamath/createvmdk/README.md

 - No-one is responsible for any damages

 ## Contribute bug fixes and feature additions
-Contributed patches as long as they improve the tool preserving the functionality are welcome
+Contributed patches are welcome as long as they improve the tool while preserving the functionality.

 ## notes
 bash and pwsh are very commonly installed shell tools on both windows/linux systems.